thompsongl/organize/README.md

 ## Development and publishing

 This repo uses [x0 by Compositor](https://github.com/c8r/x0) to give you a zero-config React development environment and static site generator.
 This lets you get up and running quickly so you can focus on building your components, designing your website, and choosing how you want to handle styles.

-By default the build script will create an `index.html` file in the root directory, if you like you can publish this via [GitHub Pages](https://pages.github.com/).

 See the x0 docs for other configuration options such rendering JS bundles, changing the build directory, and using with [react-router](https://github.com/ReactTraining/react-router).